usnistgov/oscal-content/src/examples/ssp/OSCAL Implementation Layer - FedRAMP System Security Plan (SSP) Modeling.md

     # Cardinality: zero or more
     # Validation: one for each parameter
-    parameter-value: The actual value of the paramter supplied by the system owner to complete the requirement statement.
+    parameter-value: The actual value of the parameter supplied by the system owner to complete the requirement statement.
         parameter_id: The ID of the parameter as it appears in the appropriate profile or catalog.

     # Cardinality: one or more